open5e/open5e/source/monsters/tome-of-beasts/K/kobolds/kobold-trapsmith.rst

   a counterweight.
 When a creature steps into the snare, it must make a successful DC 13 Dexterity saving throw or be yanked into the air and suspended, upside down, 5 feet above the ground.
-The snared creature is restrained (escape DC 13).
+The snared creature is :ref:`srd:restrained` (escape DC 13).
 The cord is AC 10 and has 5 hit points.

 Actions